 For the past 15 years, I have been exploring new glaze surfaces and textures.
 I work with a white, porcelain stoneware which is high fired in an electric kiln.
 Pots are thrown in a series of similar shapes; some pieces are joined in sections.
-Clay slips and glazes mixed with coloured stains and metallic oxides are applied to each pot.
-Many pieces are multifired to achieve different gradations of colour and texture.
-The stainless steel handles are fabricated, hand filed, sanded and bent to shape each unique teapot.
+Clay slips and glazes mixed with colored stains and metallic oxides are applied to each pot.
+Many pieces are multi fired to achieve different gradations of color and texture.
+The stainless steel handles are fabricated, hand-filed, sanded and bent to shape each unique teapot.

 The endless possibilities of shape and texture keep my clay fires burning.